microsoft/fast/specs/template.md

 ### Use Cases

 *Primary use cases for this component.
-These should be based on typical patterns seen in the industry, requests from customers and feedback from tooling.*
+These should be based on typical patterns seen in the industry and requests from customers.*

 ### Non-goals